UrsusVeritas/Israel-security-news/README.md

 # CyberSentinel

-CyberSentinel is a real-time news parser and alerting system focused on cybersecurity threats.
+CyberSentinel is a real-time news parser and alerting system for critical news.
 It gathers and filters the latest critical news from trusted sources using Python, helping analysts and engineers stay ahead of threats.

 ## 🚀 Features
-- Pulls news from cybersecurity sources (RSS/HTML)
+- Pulls news from news sources (RSS/HTML)
 - Filters for critical keywords (e.g. CVE, exploit, ransomware)
 - Saves results in JSON
 - Modular, extendable structure for future bots/alerts